normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 - Add a `ClickHandler` to each vendor title cell in the `VendorListTable` that switches the display to the `VendorInfoPanel`.
 (Issue #59)
 - Add code that displays a `ViewReviewsPanel` at the bottom of the `VendorInfoPanel`.
 (Issue #60)
 - Add a `Add Review` button at the bottom of the `VendorInfoPanel`.
 (Issue #61)

+Demo Tasks:

+1. Click on the `Find Food` navigation link.
+2. Click on any Vendor name.
+3. Look at VendorInfoPage.

 ## User stories and demo sequence that Brandon will present